awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 + You specify the ID of the instance and execute the Automation workflow\.
 + The system creates a temporary VPC, and then executes a series of Lambda functions to configure the VPC\.
 + The system identifies a subnet for your temporary VPC in the same Availability Zone as your original instance\.
-+ The system launches a temporary, SSM\-enabled Windows Server helper instance\.
++ The system launches a temporary, SSM\-enabled helper instance\.
 + The system stops your original instance, and creates a backup\.
 It then attaches the original root volume to the helper instance\.
 + The system uses Run Command to run EC2Rescue on the helper instance\.
-EC2Rescue enables password generation for the local Administrator by using EC2Config or EC2Launch on the attached, original root volume\.
+On Windows, EC2Rescue enables password generation for the local Administrator by using EC2Config or EC2Launch on the attached, original root volume\.
+On Linux, EC2Rescue generates and injects a new SSH key and saves the private key, encrypted, in Parameter Store.
 When finished, EC2Rescue reattaches the root volume back to the original instance\.
-+ The system creates a new Amazon Machine Image \(AMI\) of your instance, now that password generation is enabled\.
++ (Windows) The system creates a new Amazon Machine Image \(AMI\) of your instance, now that password generation is enabled\.
 You can use this AMI to create a new EC2 instance, and associate a new key pair if needed\.
 + The system restarts your original instance, and terminates the temporary instance\.
 The system also terminates the temporary VPC and the Lambda functions created at the start of the automation\.
-+ Your instance generates a new password you can decode from the EC2 console using the current key pair assigned to the instance\.
++ (Windows) Your instance generates a new password you can decode from the EC2 console using the current key pair assigned to the instance\.
++ (Linux) You can SSH to the instance by using the SSH key stored under Parameter Store as `/ec2rl/openssh/<instanceid>/key`

 ## Before You Begin<a name="automation-ec2reset-begin"></a>